THE PLATFORM

 It may be helpful to take notes so that when it’s time to write your own memoir, you have examples to refer back to as needed.
 This will help you when you feel stuck or unsure of which stories to use.

-If, on the other hand, you decide to write your autobiography, you’ll want to brush up on autobiographies and biographies instead.
+If, on the other hand, you decide to write your autobiography vs memoir, you’ll want to brush up on autobiographies and biographies instead.

 Whether you pick up an autobiography or a biography, the same lessons can be learned:

 As you write your autobiography, remember that although it is about you, you should still think reader first.
 Write in a way that readers will be able to easily understand and follow.
-Starting at birth and moving forward chronologically will likely work well.
+Starting at birth and moving forward chronologically will likely work well when writing an autobiography vs memoir.

-Now that you know the difference between memoir and autobiography, you’ve decided which will best communicate your purposes, and you have examples of each, it’s time to start the process.
+Now that you know the difference between an autobiography vs memoir, it’s time to start the writing process.

 Regardless of which you decide to write, take some time to think back over your life, years or weeks that affected you in a particularly positive or negative way, people who influenced you, the themes you see tracing through your story, and dreams or goals you worked for.

-Once you have the big moments at the forefront of your mind you can start planning your story in a memoir or autobiographical style.
+Once you have the big moments at the forefront of your mind you can start planning your creative autobiography or memoir ideas.
+If you need more inspiration on how to share your story, you can use our nonfiction book outline below.

 Related posts